adobe/aio-cli-plugin-aem-rde/README.md

 3. Run `aio aem:rde:install --help ` for help about a specific command.
 4. Run `aio aem:rde:status` to see if the configured environment can be accessed.

+## Running unit tests

+1. Run `npm run test`

+This both runs the mocha-based unit tests as well as produces a test report table at the end.
+A more detailed test report can be found in the `coverage/index.thml` file.

 ## Steps for testing local modifications

 1. Clone this repository to a folder.